UU-Human-Evolution/1MB335/Lab1.md

 Try it for the full article as well!

 **Question 2:** **Write down how many times the term`"PCA"` appears in both the full `PCA.txt` and the `short_pca.txt` files.**
 Remember that there can be more than one hit per line so you need to account for that!
+Using grep alone might not lead to the correct answer (Hint!
+Try combining it with flags!)

 --